 This shade would suit someone who is between NC25-NC30 in MAC studio fix fluid.
 It is true to it’s shade in that it does have serious yellow-golden undertones.
 I’ve swatched it (photos below) once as a general swatch but also on the right over blue veins so you can see the coverage.
 I personally didn’t think that this foundation was full coverage.
 It is pigmented but it just doesn’t cover marks and blemishes really well.
 If you have relatively clear skin though, this would be perfect for you.

 Since I had already bought and used the product now I thought I would continue using it anyway.

-On first impressions the foundation is quite watery for a full coverage product.
-It’s easy to blend and work into the skin but without primer/concealer it wasn’t covering my marks as much as I had hoped.
+The consistency of the foundation is quite watery for a full coverage product.
+It is however easy to blend and work into the skin but without primer/concealer it wasn’t covering my marks as much as I had hoped.

-For me this foundation is a medium coverage.
-Period.
+For me this foundation is a medium coverage at best.
 It could probably be worked up to full coverage with a few layers but ain’t nobody got time for that.

 It has a semi-matte finish which is the perfect kind.
-I do like the light weight consistency too but not too sure about how it settles on to the skin.
+I do like the light weight consistency too but my skin wasn’t ready for a medium cover foundation just yet.

 At the end of long days, (by the time I’m home from my 8 hour day and two hour commute) it’s still on but I could do with a serious touch up.
 If you’re someone who touches your face a lot this is not going to last on you.